-Here is the following example that will shows you how to display Windows bitmap images on MS Access report without storing the images in a Microsoft Access table.
+Here is the following example that will show you how to display Windows bitmap images on the MS Access report without storing the images in a Microsoft Access table.

 Creating the Table to Store File and Path Data:

-- Firstly you need to make a new table with name Imagetableand then add a Text Field with name ImagePath.
+- Firstly you need to make a new table with the name Imagetableand then add a Text Field with the name ImagePath.

 - Now Open the Imagetable table in Datasheet view.
-Then add the path and add name of a bitmap file to each of your record.
+Then add the path and add the name of a bitmap file to each of your records.
 The following example is to show how the records look like:

 Displaying Images in a Microsoft Access Report